TensorNetwork/tensornetwork.org/src/mps/algorithms/dmrg/index.md

 ![medium](H_MPO_form.png)

+The MPO form is the most natural one for the DMRG algorithm, and can efficiently represent many cases one wants to consider, such as when $H$ is a sum of local terms.

-Other simplifying forms of $H$ can also permit efficient formulations of the DMRG algorithm, such as if $H$ is a sum of MPO tensor networks or outer products of MPS tensor networks.
+However, other simplifying forms of $H$ can also permit efficient formulations of the DMRG algorithm, such as if $H$ is a sum of MPO tensor networks or outer products of MPS tensor networks.

 ## Steps of the DMRG Algorithm